-I've been using the PS/2 touchpad code for some time on my Raspberry Pi Sony Vaio laptop.
+The PS/2 code was originally from Playground Arduino but the interface to the PC was changed from RS232 serial to USB using the PJRC Mouse functions.
+I've been using this code for some time on my Raspberry Pi Sony Vaio laptop.
 I found that the PS/2 clock edge from the touchpad can be missed if the Teensy is interrupted by I2C or USB traffic.
 A missed clock will cause the "while loop" that is waiting for the clock edge to hang so I added a watchdog timer to break out of the loop.